spiffe/spiffe/standards/STABILITY.md

 future.

-Typically, a specification is ready for promotion when there are multiple independent implementations and there are real-world deployments that have proven that the specification is fit for purpose.
+Typically, a specification is ready for promotion when there are multiple distinct and interoperable implementations and there are real-world deployments that have proven that the specification is fit for purpose.
 In practice, different criteria may be more appropriate depending on what the specification defines.

 Breaking changes to a Stable specification are severely avoided and reserved for resolving critical security issues.
 A Stable specification cannot be demoted